juju/docs/src/en/juju-offline-charms.md

 ### Usage

-The Charm Tools comes packaged as both a stand alone tool and a juju plugin.
+The charm tools come packaged as both a stand alone tool and a Juju plugin.
 So you simply can call it with `charm` or as usual for Juju commands with `juju charm`.

-There are several tools available within the Charm Tools itself.
+There are several tools available within the charm-tools package itself.
 At any time you can run `juju charm` to view the available subcommands and all subcommands have independent help pages, accessible using either the `-h` or `--help` flags.